gitorup/qrencode/README.md

-# qrencode
+# qrtool
-qrencode for Qt
+qrencode tool for Qt